 Query the User Base

-With a clear understanding of your full SaaS utilization, begin to deprovision underused or inactive licenses.
+With a clear understanding of your full SaaS utilization, rightsize your SaaS licenses beginning with deprovisioning underused or inactive licenses.
 But don’t just yank the license out from under a user’s feet.
 Set up a workflow to first query the user base.

 - Identify users who no longer need a license: Most users will self-report unused licenses.
 Often, an employee receives a SaaS license when they start their job and no longer use it, or their job role no longer requires the SaaS license.